Ciudad Perdida: The Lost City in the Jungle of Colombia

 Check with the tour operator if you can leave your backpack in the office in Santa Marta.
 Then you will only have to carry a small backpack during the trip.
 You have to carry the luggage yourself, so bring as little as possible.

-If you want to take a picture of the people of the Native American community, it is customary to ask permission.
+If you want to take a picture of the people of the indigenous community, it is customary to ask permission.
 It is considered disrespectful to take pictures without permission

 Packing List